tchannagiri/DSBplot/README.md

 5. **4_graph**: Precompute data needed to plot the graphs, such as adjacency information and summary statistics of the graphs.
 The output will be in the subdirectory `4_graph`.
 6. **5_histogram**: Precompute data needed to plot the histograms, such as the position and frequency of the different types of variations.
 The output will be in the subdirectory `5_histogram`.

-For more information about the parameters, please use the command `DSBplot-preprocess --help`.
+For more information about the parameters, please use the command `DSBplot-process --help`.

 ### `DSBplot-comparison`

 This command creates data needed to compare two different sequencing libraries.
-Specifically, it takes as input two directories that were created using the `DSBplot-preprocess` command, and will output a third directory that contains equivalent data for creating comparison graphs of the two samples.
+Specifically, it takes as input two directories that were created using the `DSBplot-process` command, and will output a third directory that contains equivalent data for creating comparison graphs of the two samples.
 For meaningful comparisons, it is important that the reference sequences (after restricting to the specified window) are identical between the two libraries.
-The output data will contain the same columns as that output from `DSBplot-preprocess`, but will have two additional columns (with suffixes `_1` and `_2`) for the frequencies of the two different samples being compared.
+The output data will contain the same columns as that output from `DSBplot-process`, but will have two additional columns (with suffixes `_1` and `_2`) for the frequencies of the two different samples being compared.
 The original frequency column, with no suffix, will contain the maximum of these two frequencies.
 The output will be in the subdirectories `3_window` and `4_graph`.
 Note that the histogram data is not recomputed because the comparison data should not be used to create histograms.
 For more details about the parameters, please use the command `DSBplot-comparison --help`.

 ### `DSBplot-graph`